 Root Cause Identification and Problem Solving Tools in Food Safety(3 customer reviews)

-Purchase the training recording from May 31, 2019 to experience the full 4-hour training session along with the presentation slides, templates, end test and certificate of attendance.
+Purchase the previous training recording (with 30 day access) to experience the full 4-hour training session along with the presentation slides, templates, and certificate of attendance.

 Vladimir Surčinski, Auditor and Trainer for Food Standards, IFSQN